doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

 only be synchronized by calling ``DocumentManager::flush()``.
 This section describes the effects of repository and UnitOfWork being out of sync.

--  Documents that are scheduled for removal can still be queried from the repository.
+*  Documents that are scheduled for removal can still be queried from the repository.
-   They are returned from queries, calls to getReferrers and getChildren and stay visible in collections.
+   They are returned from queries, calls to getReferrers and getChildren and stay visible in collections;
--  Documents that are passed to ``DocumentManager::persist`` do not turn up in query results and do not appear in collections.
+*  Documents that are passed to ``DocumentManager::persist`` do not turn up in query results and do not appear in collections;
--  Documents that have changed will not be overwritten with the state from the repository.
+*  Documents that have changed will not be overwritten with the state from the repository.
    This is because the identity map will detect the construction of an already existing document and assumes its the most up to date version.